41012/pfms-support/README.md

 colcon build --symlink-install
 ```

-Finally, any code that links to pipes (such as command_ugv) or your own assignment code needs to be rebuilt it. vscode rebuild function or from build directory of your code.
+Finally, any code that links to pipes (such as command_ugv) or your own assignment code needs to be rebuilt.
+Either vscode rebuild function or from build directory of your code you can execute:

 ```
 rm CMakeCache.txt